mt467/w251-hw3/README.md

  Left this running in another terminal:

     docker run --name forwarder --network hw03 --v "$PWD":/hw3 -ti forwarder sh
+    # inside the container, run the script
+    python3 forwarder.py

 I also made sure that port 1883 is open on my jetson: